Parks & Recreation Master Plan Update + Community and Aquatics Centre Feasibility Study

 This Master Plan Update considers:

-• Recreation facilities such as swimming pools, arenas, sports fields and courts, and program spaces.
+• Improvements and future needs for recreation facilities such as swimming pools, arenas, sports fields and courts, and program spaces; and parks and park amenities such as playgrounds, splash pads, pavilions, and more.

 • Policies and initiatives that support community access, service delivery, and sustainability.